What? A whole wheat pizza dough that isn’t dry and tastes like cardboard? Impossible you say? Nay!

 This recipe makes one thick-crust pizza or two thin-crust pizzas.
 After it’s done rising, you can divide it into two balls (if you like thin crust).
 At this point, you can refrigerate or freeze the dough until you are ready to make pizza.
 Just take it out about an hour ahead of time so it can come to room temperature- it will be impossible to roll out cold dough.

 When you are ready to make pizza, I recommend spreading a mixture of cornmeal and all purpose flour out on the surface of your counter to roll it out.
 This will ensure the crust doesn’t stick, so you can easily transfer it to the oven.

 Recipe for Whole Wheat Pizza Dough below :-)Print

 A whole wheat pizza dough recipe that has a hint of salty-sweet and isn’t dry or crumbly.
 Use for pizza, calzones, or flatbreads.

 - Prep Time: 10 mins

 - Yield: 1-2 pizzas

 - Add yeast to the warm water and honey.
 Mix together and let sit until foamy and about doubled in size (about 10 minutes).

-- Meanwhile, mix together 2.5 cups white whole wheat flour, vital wheat gluten, and salt.
+- Meanwhile, mix together the flours and salt.